Maxlinn/linn-docsify-template/README.md

     - `index.html`, settings, **must modify, at least modify `!!!` commented settings**.
     - `README.md`, default page of your site, **change it to yours**.
     - `.nojekyll`, ignore it.
     - `_navbar.md, _sidebar.md, _footer.md`, **change it yo yours**.
+Remove any if you don't like.
-  - That's all, docsify is just as simple as you see it.
+  - That's all, docsify is just as simple as it.
-- Go to repository settings, set github pages work on `main` branch.
+- Go to repository settings, set `github pages` work on `main` branch.

+## Reminder

+- Every `README.md` will serve as the default page of this folder level, including this one.
+  - So don't hesitate to delete this `README.md` to create your own homepage!
+- The sidebar serve as a document navigator as well as `table of contents(toc)` of current document.
+  - The sidebar item starts with an `-` is the toc of active document, auto-generated.
+  - Sidebar item can by any link, defined in `_sidebar.md`.

 ## Features